Skip to main content

 Crow Wing County, MinnesotaEutrophic

 On the scoring rubric Emily Lake grades a D: clarity at 3.0 ft and 53 µg/L of phosphorus keep it in the lower bracket for Crow Wing County.
-Secchi readings are the weakest of the three parameters, suggesting suspended sediment or algal biomass dominates the optical signal.
+Secchi readings are the weakest of the scored parameters, suggesting suspended sediment or algal biomass dominates the optical signal.

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 At only 13 ft deep, Emily Lake is shallow — wind keeps the water column mixed and sediment resuspension drives phosphorus levels harder to manage.
 The lake's 721 acres and 5.1 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Emily Lake ranks 119 of 120 in Crow Wing County — at the lower end of the locally monitored distribution.

 Eurasian watermilfoil is established at Emily Lake, which can dampen recreational access and pressure the native plant community.
-The fishery includes walleye alongside the lake's other 13 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 13 documented species — a notable draw for Minnesota anglers.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 Ice-out has been recorded 23 times at Emily Lake, with a median around Apr 15.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-15.
 Grade methodology: LakeGrade methodology.